Body found near road north of London, Ont.

-VANASTRA, Ont. — Provincial police say they have identified a body found about 75 kilometres north of London, Ont., as that of a missing 27-year-old woman.
+VANASTRA, Ont. — Provincial police say they're investigating following the discovery of a body about 75 kilometres north of London, Ont.

 Police say a member of the public found the body near a road just north of Vanastra, Ont., late Thursday morning.